sobelio/llm-chain/docs/README.md

 ## Getting Started 🚀

-To start using `llm-chain`, add it as a dependency in your `Cargo.toml`:
+To start using `llm-chain`, add it as a dependency in your `Cargo.toml` (you need Rust 1.65.0 or newer):

 ```toml
 [dependencies]